 Root Urltohttps://vikunja.mydomain.com - Set

-Valid redirect URIsto/auth/openid/keycloak - Create the client the navigate to the credentials tab and copy the
+Valid redirect URIsto/auth/openid/keycloak - Create the client then navigate to the credentials tab and copy the

 Client secret